Are you looking for organ music for Christmas? Here is a list of our favourite Christmas music for the organ.

 This is a piece that both Richards in the office play.
 Written by John Ireland, it has a melancholy and pastoral-like quality which is beautiful and very restful.
 We hope you enjoy this arrangement.

 Herbert Sumsion was Organist and Master of the Choristers at Gloucester Cathedral from 1928 through to 1967.
 One of his first jobs at the cathedral was to direct the Three Choirs Festival and he continued to devote his life to both jobs throughout his career.
-Here is the prelude played by Daniel Cook on the organ of Salisbury Cathedral.
+Here is the prelude played by Daniel Cook on the organ.

 3. In Dulci Jubilo